2023 Jacksonville mayoral election

 The 2023 Jacksonville mayoral election was held on March 21, 2023, with a runoff held on May 16.
 Incumbent Republican mayor Lenny Curry was term-limited and could not seek a third term in office.
 Seven candidates filed to run, including four Republicans, two Democrats, and an independent.
 Jacksonville mayoral elections use a blanket primary system in which all candidates, regardless of party affiliation, appear on the same ballot.

 Nonprofit founder Donna Deegan, a Democrat, and Jacksonville Chamber of Commerce president Daniel Davis, a Republican, took the top two spots in the primary election.
 Because no candidate surpassed 50% of the vote, Deegan and Davis advanced to a runoff.
 Candidates eliminated in the initial primary included city councilors Al Ferraro and LeAnna Cumber, both Republicans, and former state senate minority leader Audrey Gibson, a Democrat.

 Deegan defeated Davis in the runoff, becoming the first woman ever to be elected Mayor of Jacksonville and the first Democrat to be elected since Alvin Brown in 2011.
-About 217,000 people voted in the runoff election, for a turnout of 33%.
-Deegan's win resulted in Jacksonville losing its status as the most populous city in the United States with a Republican mayor; that instead became Fort Worth, Texas.
+About 217,000 people voted in the runoff election for a turnout of 33%.
+Deegan's win resulted in Jacksonville losing its distinction as the most populous city in the United States with a Republican mayor; that instead became Fort Worth, Texas.